sagerpascal/speech-prediction/docs/concept.md

 [2] Pérez et al., "On the Turing Completeness of Modern Neural Network Architectures," 2019 ICLR

-[3] Vaswani et al, "Attention Is All you Need", 2017 NIPS
+[3] Vaswani et al., "Attention Is All you Need", 2017 NIPS

 [4] Moore, A. (December 22, 2011).
 The long sentence: A disservice to science in the Internet age.
 Retrieved November 23, 2015, from Wiley website: http://exchanges.wiley.com/blog/2011/12/22/the-long-sentence-a-disservice-to-science-in-the-internet-age/

 [5] Huang et al "Speech Rate and Pausing in English: Comparing learners at different levels of proficiency with native speakers"

 [6] Dumbali and Nagaraja, "Real Time Word Prediction Using N-Grams Model", 2019, International Journal of Innovative Technology and Exploring Engineering (IJITEE)

+[7] Neururer et al., "Exploiting the Full Information of Varying-Length Utterances for DNN-Based Speaker Verification" Master Thesis, ZHAW, 2020.

+[8] Tuggener et al., "Design Patterns for Resource-Constrained Automated Deep-Learning Methods", 2020, MDPI

 # Datasets